bebe03/python-bitcoinlib-scripting/README.md

-### Python bitcoin scripting
+### Python-bitcoinlib Scripting Examples

-In this repo you will find python scripts that use Peter Todds python-bitcoinlib
+In this repo you will find some basic scripts that utilise Peter Todds python-bitcoinlib

+*CBlock, CTransaction, CTxIn, COutPoint, CTxOut*